Nēnē in its natural habitat

 Field Assistant

-Manuohina is a 3 year old field assistant that has better eyes than both Jordan and Ariel.
-Her duties include spotting birds and checking to see if they have a band or not.
-When not working with nene she can be found riding her bike or playing with her dog Hiku.
+Manuohina is 4.
+She has better eyes than both Jordan and Ariel.
+Her job is spotting birds and checking for bands.
+Off the clock, she's riding her bike or playing with her dog Hiku.